Jobless claims remain high, raising stakes for Trump’s new demands on economic relief bill

 The new Labor Department data show how weak the economy is at the end of 2020, particularly the labor market.
 The surge in new coronavirus cases and deaths in the past few months has cooled the partial economic recovery from the summer.
-Retail sales have weakened, and hiring has slowed markedly.
-The travel and tourism industries have not recovered much of the business lost since March, and a thousands of companies — particularly restaurants and bars — have closed.

 Trump calls on Congress to approve $2,000 stimulus checks, hinting he might not sign relief bill without changes